Neon:PrairieLand

 It is also a major red flag when you talk about yourself more than Jesus in a sermon.
 When you have to self-affirm your (prophetic) gifting and supposed “Spiritual Authority” more than preaching the glorious riches of the Gospel.
 Even in a testimony – Jesus is the hero of YOUR story.
 He should still be the focus.
 He should still be the one exalted.

-I'm sorry, but my inlaws aren't pastors, preachers or prophets.
-Their witness, their actions and their words over the years come as a direct contradiction to how a supposedly spirit-filled believer should act.
-It's all about power and control for them.
+I'm sorry, but my in-laws aren't pastors, preachers, or prophets.
+Their witness, actions, and words over the years have been in direct contradiction to how a supposedly spirit-filled believer should act.
+For them, it's all about power and control— and how they feel and experience that power and control.
 I'm grieved by what they have done in the name of the Lord.
+At times, they have shown that they are very spiritually dangerous people.

 Back to the sermon...

 There was also very little Scripture used in the sermon, except for a handful of those hyper-charismatic dog-whistle verses that contain words like “power,” “authority,” “prosper,” “prophesy,” “bind,” etc. – often grossly misquoted and taken out context.
-However, sprinkling in these verses like Tinker Bell's fairy dust somehow makes even the most Gospel-anemic talk seem like you're bringing the roaring fire of the Spirit. 🔥🔥🔥
+However, by sprinkling these verses like Tinker Bell's fairy dust, somehow makes even the most Gospel-anemic talk seem like you're bringing the roaring fire of the Spirit. 🔥🔥🔥

-But what was equally troubling was the fact that the church and its leadership gave my father-in-law a platform to preach this garbage in the first place.
+But equally troubling was the fact that the church and its leadership gave my father-in-law a platform to preach this garbage in the first place.
 From what I understood from the sermon, the Senior Pastor knew what would be said and allowed it.
-Totally reprehensible.
+This is totally reprehensible.
 A shepherd protects the sheep, not allowing wolfish behaviour and false teaching to be spewed from the pulpit.

 I think Diane Langberg hits the nail on the head:

-I'm just thankful the church had the sense to take the sermon down from its YouTube channel.
+I'm just thankful the church had the sense to take the sermon down from its YouTube channel when we asked.

 Now for what really shocked us...

-In his “sermon,” my Father-in-law decided to make an example out of my wife and me.
-He said a lot of disparaging and hurtful things that were mainly based on a bunch of lies or sensationalized half-truths.
-He made an example of us as a means to suit his political agenda.
+In his “sermon,” my Father-in-law decided to make an example of my wife and me.
+He said many disparaging and hurtful things that were mainly based on lies or sensationalized half-truths.
+He made an example of us to suit his political agenda.
 We became one big sermon illustration to fit his hyper-spiritualized political narrative.

-Rather, we believed (and still do) that it was an opportunity to show God's love and be a good neighbour in the midst of a world filled with turmoil and upheaval.
-Even when we got those vitriolic responses to our caring emails – any pushback from us was along those lines – we were graciously firm in communicating how we believed God was leading us to “love others” by following the COVID guidelines.
+Rather, we believed (and still do) that it was an opportunity to show God's love and be a good neighbour in a world filled with turmoil and upheaval.
+Even when we got those vitriolic responses to our caring emails—any pushback from us was along those lines—we were graciously firm in communicating how we believed God was leading us to “love others” by following the COVID guidelines.

-But remember – if your life and how you're living don't conform to theirs, well, then you are wrong; you might even be seen as following Satan.
+But remember – if your life and how you're living doesn't conform to their will, well, then you are wrong; you might even be seen as following Satan.
 Yes, that was alluded to in the sermon.

 The only other COVID-related thing that I can think of was us asking them to consider how it would make our children feel if they gave their grandparents the virus.
 That was a fair ask.
 I think it's alright to ask “supposedly” spiritually mature adults to consider someone other than themselves.
 I believe the Apostle Paul wrote something along those lines in Philippians 2.

-It was not the grand-scale persecution that my father-in-law made out in this sermon.
-It did not stop us from visiting them when an opportunity presented itself.
-We still visited them over the course of the pandemic.
-Even stayed at their house.
+It was not the grand-scale persecution that my father-in-law described in this sermon.
+COVID did not stop us from visiting them when an opportunity presented itself.
+We still visited them over the course of the pandemic and even stayed at their house.

-Remember, they stopped visiting us 2 years before the pandemic had even hit.
-They never took up our invitation to regularly call... so no, we didn't persecute them.
+Remember, they stopped visiting us two years before the pandemic had even hit.
+They never took up our invitation to call regularly, so no, we didn't persecute them.

 As I said, it's just a tantrum.